kuanb/kuanb.github.io/_posts/2019-07-14-conveyal-transit-json.md

 ## Introduction

 Conveyal offers an open source GTFS editing tool.
 You can read about it [here](https://blog.conveyal.com/conveyal-gtfs-editing-management-690061669be9).
 The tool allows for new lines to be drawn and described as a collection of stops and a line (shape) with operational characteristics held as metadata.
+(Note: This information is out of date - see comments at the bottom of this post for details.)

 ![01](https://raw.githubusercontent.com/kuanb/kuanb.github.io/master/images/_posts/conveyal_transit_json/01.png)